fireplume/cheap-cosmic-ray-detection-project/README.md

 # cheap-cosmic-ray-detection-project
-Using RAM, try to detect soft errors which could be caused by cosmic ray
+Using RAM, try to detect soft errors which could be caused by cosmic rays.

 This project is meant to be run in a linux environment.
 I am running it on my Raspberry PI3.

 https://en.wikipedia.org/wiki/Soft_error#Causes_of_soft_errors

 Yes, the project title is catchy.
 There are other factors which may cause soft errors, see the link above for details.
-Still, the idea of using off the shelf memory to detect soft errors which could be due to cosmic ray was interesting to me, so I thought I'd make a little project about it.
+Still, the idea of using off the shelf memory to detect soft errors which could be due to cosmic rays was interesting to me, so I thought I'd make a little project about it.

 ```
 ------------------------------------------------------